-Our vision is for Stirling Council to become a more agile and responsive authority that works with our employees, partners and communities to deliver key priorities and achieve better local outcomes.
-We want to ensure that we have the flexibility, the right skills mix and capacity for change, as well as continuing to improve the quality and impact of core service provision.
+Our vision is to become a more responsive local authority that works well in conjunction with employees, partners and communities to deliver on key priorities and to achieve better outcomes.
+We want to ensure that we have the right mix of skills, flexibility and capacity for change, whilst making sure we continue to improve the quality of our core services.

-The Council is also committed to improving the way it engages with employees, residents and other key stakeholders from the public, private, voluntary and community sectors, and to developing and modernising the way we deliver services.
+Our aim is to also develop and modernise the way we deliver services.
+The Council is committed to improving the way it engages with employees, residents and other key stakeholders, which include the public, private, voluntary and community sectors.

-Stirling Council implemented a new management structure in autumn/winter 2014.
-This structure has been designed to make the most out of opportunities and meet upcoming challenges, including a greater emphasis on community planning and community engagement, health and social care integration, shared services, economic development through the delivery of the strategic infrastructure plan, service users, community and customer expectations, and the continuing financial challenges.
+A management restructure took place in autumn/winter 2014; this was designed to make the most of opportunities and to meet any upcoming challenges.
+For example: a greater emphasis on community planning, community engagement, health and social care integration and shared services.
+This has to function with managing customer expectations and the continuing financial challenge.

 Five Year Business Plan